 I grew up in Douglas County, learning the values of kindness, frugality, persistence and the importance of hard work.
 Following the advice of my parents, who had limited education, I studied at the Universities of Minnesota and Utah.
-My life has been spent serving others—as a wife, mother and daughter of an aging mother—as well as various volunteer and paid positions with nonprofit organizations.
+My life has been spent serving others—as a wife, mother and daughter of an aging mother—as well as various volunteer and paid positions with public and nonprofit organizations.

 Although my first marriage ended due to domestic violence, my second has been filled with love and stability.
 When our first child was born with severe brain damage, Jay and I were devastated.
 Jason depended on others for every activity of daily life, and he lived at home until his death at the age of 35.
 Our "different" family found that we needed to learn to work as a team, with professionals and with each other.
 What we learned is still being used to encourage other families of children with disabilities or special needs.

 Keep your eyes on the future. . .
 NOT on your circumstances.

 VOTE November 6th!

 My life experiences have fueled my passion and commitment to serve others, making certain that tax-payer dollars are used wisely to invest in our future and protect our most vulnerable Minnesotans.

 LDS Hospital and Intermountain Health Care, Inc., Professional Nurse Recruiter

 Salt Lake Community Mental Health Center, Public Information Officer